KLAF-LD: History

 On January 27, 2016, Nexstar announced it would acquire Media General for $4.6 billion.
 Since Media General owned CBS affiliate KLFY-TV, and since the Lafayette market is too small to allow duopolies in any case, in order to comply with FCC ownership rules as well as planned changes to rules regarding same-market television stations which would prohibit future joint sales agreements, the company was required to sell either KLFY or sister station KADN to another company.
 KLAF-LD was the only station involved in the deal that could be legally acquired, since FCC rules allow for the common ownership of full-power and low-power stations in the same market, regardless of the number of stations in that market.
 On May 27, 2016, Nexstar announced that it would keep KLFY-TV and sell KLAF-LD, along with KADN-TV, to Bayou City Broadcasting for $40 million.
 The sale was finalized January 17, 2017.
-Sources from both KADN and Bayou City Broadcasting have confirmed that KLAF-LD will stay on the air, but could go dark in the future and/or if the FCC opens up new filing windows to voluntarily move LPTV stations.
+Sources from both KADN and Bayou City Broadcasting confirmed that KLAF-LD would stay on the air, but could go dark in the future and/or if the FCC opened up new filing windows to voluntarily move LPTV stations.

 On May 6, 2019, it was announced that Entertainment Studios, headed by entertainment entrepreneur Byron Allen, would purchase the Bayou City stations (including KLAF-LD) for $165 million.
 The sale was completed on July 3, 2019.
 In 2020, KLAF relocated its digital channel from 46 to 14; at the same time, its virtual channel also moved to 14.

+On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including KLAF-LD and KADN).
+On August 8, 2025, it was announced that AMG would sell 12 of its stations, including KLAF-LD and KADN, to Gray Media for $171 million.
+This acquisition, along with that of KATC from E. W. Scripps Company, would bring the ABC, NBC, and Fox affiliations in the region under common ownership.